Borningstar/scenario-manager/notes.md

 # TODO

+- Add pre- and post-actions to eventRunner (middleware)
+- Add logging middleware

+- Add socket.io
+- Add service to receive via socket and then trigger them
+- Add middleware that posts updates for active scenarios when they get updated

 - Error support to activeScenarioManager
 - Create active scenario
 - Active scenario operations -> start, stop, pause, etc